gmaggiotti/EEG-wink2voice-AI/README.md

-EEG interface human communication interface.
+EEG  human communication interface.
 It recognize winks and translates them into directives through voice.